 Dear F&M Community,

-As bell hooks writes in Teaching to Transgress, “silence is an act of complicity.”
-While our country struggles with a pandemic, we again watch systemic injustices result in the deaths of our fellow human beings - George Floyd, Breonna Taylor, Ahmaud Arbery - the most recent in a long line of killings dating from 1619, when enslaved Africans were brought here.
-We were and are heartbroken by these multiple tragedies, and know that the F&M community is outraged for the victims, their families and all affected by hate.
-As an entity that works with our students, staff, faculty and the Lancaster community, the College Library as an organization cannot remain silent or still in the face of ongoing racialized violence and killings.
+As bell hooks writes in Teaching to Transgress, "silence is an act of complicity."
+While our country struggles with a pandemic, we again watch systemic injustices result in the deaths of our fellow human beings -- George Floyd, Breonna Taylor, Ahmaud Arbery -- the most recent in a long line of killings dating from 1619, when Africans who were enslaved were brought here.
+We were and are heartbroken by these multiple tragedies, and know that the F&M community is outraged for the victims, their families, and all affected by hate.
+As an entity that works with our students, staff, faculty, and the Lancaster community, the College Library as an organization cannot remain silent or still in the face of ongoing racialized violence and killings.

-We know that many of us cannot completely understand the depth of anger, fear and anxiety felt by Black and African Americans in our College, community, state and nation.
-It is not enough to reiterate our commitment to diversity, equity and inclusion, or against racism.
+We know that many of us cannot completely understand the depth of anger, fear, and anxiety felt by Black and African American people in our College, community, state, and nation.
+It is not enough to reiterate our commitment to diversity, equity, and inclusion, or against racism.
 It is not enough that our strategic plan mandates that we engage thoughtfully and respectfully with the various communities of the College.
 We recognize that we must work actively together towards stopping future incidents of racism and violence.
 It is up to all of us, no matter our background, to face this where it exists.
 We have much to do in order to live these values, and we need to act wherever possible.

-The College Library regularly offers information, content, support, spaces, events and more to our students, staff, faculty and the Lancaster community.
-In recent days we’ve identified additional, immediate actions our organization can take, and we invite other ideas.
+The College Library regularly offers information, content, support, spaces, events, and more to our students, staff, faculty, and the Lancaster community.
+We've identified additional, immediate actions our organization can take, and we invite other ideas.
 We are doing and will continue to do the following: